Frankie-Spencer/virtual_dna_lab_beta_v04/readme.txt

 This is a testing beta version for virtual DNA lab project.
-A software tool for visualization and analysis of simulated raw outputs of NFsim by Michael Sneddon http://michaelsneddon.net/nfsim/.
+A software tool for visualization and analysis of simulated raw outputs of NFsim simulater by Michael Sneddon http://michaelsneddon.net/nfsim/.

 Developed by Frankie Spencer,